clearlinux/swupd-client/docs/swupd.1.rst

     The names can also be aliases that are not actual bundles names but instead are names in an alias configuration file.
 See ``swupd-alias``\(7)

-    -  `--skip-diskspace-check`

-        Skip checking for available disk space before installing a bundle.
-        By default, swupd attempts to determine if there is enough free disk space to add the passed in bundle before attempting to install.
-        The current implementation will check free space in '/usr/' by default, or it will check the passed in --path option with '/usr/' appended.

     -  `--skip-optional`

         Do not install optional bundles (also-add flag in Manifests).